Previous campaigns

 We would like to thank the ALCS members who joined together to write to their MP for the following campaigns.

-The UK Government consulted on an integral part of the IP framework called ‘copyright exhaustion’.
+The UK Government is currently consulting on an integral part of the IP framework called ‘copyright exhaustion’.
 They have the power to do so following the UK’s exit from the EU.

 Call for an increase to the Public Lending Right fund and support for authors' incomes in the upcoming budget